v-thakkar/kernelbridge/README.md

 3. Attribute Documentation:

 Outreachy intern Aishwarya Pant worked on attribute documentation during her internship period and developed a tool named ['abi2doc'](https://github.com/aishpant/attribute-documentation).
 There are still many sysfs attributes which can be documented.
 Check her [last post](https://aishpant.github.io/blog/outreachy-recap/) on the project.

+You can checkout bunch of other ideas by Laura Abbott [here](https://www.labbott.name/blog/2016/08/15/ideas-for-getting-started-in-the-linux-kernel/)